 In 2018 David left the private practice of law and began working full-time as a mediator and arbitrator.

 Mr Jewitt is a part-time member with the Federal Public Sector Labour Relations and Employment Board and a part-time adjudicator with the Yukon Public Service Labour Relations Board and the Yukon Teachers Labour Relations Board.

 He is also a member of the Ontario Labour Management Arbitrators Association, (OLMAA) the Canadian Council of Administrative Tribunals (CCAT), the ADR Institute of Canada (ADRIC), and the Law Society of Ontario.

 In labour relations, “win-win” resolutions are based on three fundamental principles – (i) impartial investigation (ii) expert mediation and (iii) efficient adjudication of differences founded on respect for the rule of law.

 Each sector of employment has its own unique labour relations environment.

-I know how important it is to be efficient and cost-effective in arbitration, mediation and workplace investigations.
+As former practitioner, David knows how important it is to be efficient and cost-effective in arbitration, mediation and workplace investigations.

 Partner at JewittMcluckie & Associates , Ottawa 1998 – 2018